Samuel Akisanya: Later career

 In 1941, the NYM President Kofo Abayomi resigned from the Legislative Council of the colony to pursue studies abroad, forcing a by-election.
 Akisanya sought to be the NYM candidate for the vacant seat, competing against the distinguished journalist Ernest Ikoli, an Ijo.
-Akisanya was Vice-President of the party while Ikoli had recently been elected president to replace Abayomi.
+Akisanya was vice-president of the party while Ikoli had recently been elected president to replace Abayomi.
 At a general meeting of the NYM, Akisanya received 108 votes, Ikoli received 60 and Akinola Maja received 37.
 However, the executive chose not to endorse the vote but instead declared that Ikoli was selected.
 Akisanya, supported by Nnamdi Azikiwe, claimed that he had been rejected only because the dominant Lagos Yorubas would not accept nomination of an Ijebu Yoruba.
 Akisanya resigned from the NYM and ran as an independent, but lost to Ikoli.
 A press war followed between the Pilot and the Daily Service.

-Akisanya became a Yoruba chiefly ruler when he was enthroned as the Odemo of Isara.
+Akisanya became a Yoruba chief when he was enthroned as the Odemo of Isara.

 He held this position from 1941 until his death in 1985.
 He was a member of the Western House of Chiefs from 1952 until 1961.
 Akisanya was a founding member of the Action Group party in 1951.
 He was appointed a minister without portfolio in the government of the Western Region from 1952 to 1955.
 During the First Republic, Akisanya called Ladoke Akintola, premier of the Western region and his deputy, Remi Fani-Kayode "misguided small boys" when they decided to punish some of the Yoruba chiefs.
 The punishment entailed – in part – a massive cut to the salary/stipend paid by the government to the Yoruba chiefs.
-Samuel Akisanya, in particular, had his payments reduced to 1 penny (0.01 Naira) annually, earning him the moniker "penny a year Oba".
+Samuel Akisanya, in particular, had his payments reduced to 1 penny annually, earning him the nickname "a penny a year Oba".
 In November 1968, peasants attacked Akisanya for allegedly supporting the government's aggressive tax collection policy.